Surgams/libdstruct/README.md

 Build and tested on FreeBSD.

+## Types
-## Currently the library supports the below types:
+Currently the library supports the below types:

 - List
 - Queue
 - Stack